shawrie777/eleventy-base-blog/content/blog/fifthpost.md

 ---
-title: This is a fifth post (draft)
+title: This is a fifth post
-date: 2023-01-23
+date: 2023-10-01
-draft: true
+draft: false
 ---
-This is a draft post
+This is a post that I wrote.